Alcibiades-Capital/valorem-website/site/_docs/trade-api-reference.md

 ## Introduction

-Valorem Trade has an expanding ecosystem of high-performance options trading infrastructure.
-The API currently supports RFQ (Request for Quote) services and returns signed offers for execution on [Seaport](https://docs.opensea.io/reference/seaport-overview).
-We utilise the [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) framework and use protocol buffers for data serialization for fast and efficient communication.
+Valorem Trade The API currently supports RFQ (Request for Quote) services and returns signed offers for execution on [Seaport](https://docs.opensea.io/reference/seaport-overview).
+We utilise the [gRPC](https://grpc.io/docs/what-is-grpc/introduction/) framework which uses protocol buffers for data serialization for fast and efficient communication.

 ### API Endpoint